jason-c-daniels/Jcd.Threading/docs/IResourceLock.md

 ## IResourceLock Interface

-Provides an interface for establishing and releasing locks on a resource.
+Provides a mechanism for establishing and releasing locks on a resource.

 ```csharp
 public interface IResourceLock :